Quantum teleportation mediated by surface plasmon polariton: Results

-\sectionuser{Subwavelength hole array and its characterization}\qquad Figure~\ref{fig1:ExpSet}\textbf{b} shows a scanning electron microscopy (SEM) image of the subwavelength hole array used in our experiment.
-The gold film is perforated over a square area of 189$\times$189 $\mu$m$^2$ with periodic hole arrays by using a focused ion beam.
-The hole diameter and the period are 200 nm and 700 nm, respectively.
-Although the hole array reduces the direct photon transmission, it allows resonant excitation of the SPP~\cite{Ebbesen1998Nature.391.667}.
-The transmission spectrum of our sample is shown in Fig.~\ref{fig1:ExpSet}\textbf{c} and has a peak centred at approximately 809 nm with a full width at half maximum (FWHM) of $\sim$70 nm.
+The transmission spectrum of our sample is shown in Fig.~\ref{fig1:ExpSet}(\textbf{c}) and has a peak centred at approximately 809 nm with a full width at half maximum (FWHM) of $\sim$70 nm.
 The peak transmittance of the sample at 809 nm is approximately 0.8\%.
+The extraordinary optical transmission (EOT) observed in the subwavelength hole arrays is a typical resonant tunneling phenomenon which results from the constructive interference when the photons go through the holes~\cite{Ebbesen1998Nature.391.667,PhysRevLett.86.1114}.
+Compared with other works~\cite{Ebbesen1998Nature.391.667,Altewischer2002}, the total transmittance of our sample is slightly lower.
+The reason is that the transmission spectrum is very sensitive to the geometrical parameters of the system~\cite{PhysRevLett.92.183901,PhysRevLett.86.1114}.
+The imperfections during the fabrication can lead to the hole shape, period of the lattice as well as thickness and smoothness of the gold film departure from the nominal settings, thus resulting in the low transmission~\cite{altewischer2005sub}.
+Even setting the same parameters, the transmission of samples fabricated at different times has some obvious differences and is lower than 3\% due to the fabrication imperfections~\cite{Altewischer2002}.
+However, we only utilize the frequency information, i.e. peak position, instead of the transmittance in our teleportation experiment.
+Although our overall transmission is smaller than 2.5\%, it is still larger than the value predicted by the standard aperture theory~\cite{Ebbesen1998Nature.391.667}, which indicates that the EOT does happen in our sample.
 The transmission curves for different light polarizations are similar, indicating that our sample is nearly polarization-independent.
+The polarization insensitivity is due to the symmetry of the square lattice, as have been demonstrated in previous works~\cite{PhysRevLett.92.183901,Ren2007,ren2008polarization}.
 A numerical calculation based on the geometry of the array and the wavevector matching shows that this peak is associated with the ($\pm$1,$\pm$1) SPP modes at the glass-metal interface~\cite{Ghaemi1998PRB.58.6779}.
 These modes can excite the SPPs propagating along the four diagonal directions.
-We experimentally measure the SPP propagation with a laser and a charge-coupled device (CCD), as shown in Fig.~\ref{fig1:ExpSet}\textbf{d}.
+We experimentally measure the SPP propagation with a laser and a charge-coupled device (CCD), as shown in Fig.~\ref{fig1:ExpSet}(\textbf{d}).
 By fitting to the SPP propagation along the diagonal direction, we estimate the $1/e$ decay length of the plasmonic mode to be $\sim$4.48$\pm$0.50 $\mu$m.
-See the Supplementary Materials for details on the numerical simulation, sample fabrication and characterizations of this device.
+See the Supplementary Information for more details on the numerical simulation, design of the hole array and characterizations of this device.